RxLaboratory/DuRPresets/README.md

 *DuRPresets* is an add-on for *Blender* which exports and imports all render settings as external presets.

+*DuRPresets* also exports and imports the settings set with [*DuBlast*](https://github.com/Rainbox-dev/DuBLF_DuBlast), an add-on for quickly creating and playing playblasts.

 📖 A **comprehensive user documentation** is [available here](https://durpresets-docs.rainboxlab.org).

 🎥 You can **download the latest public version [here](https://rainboxlab.org/tools/durpresets/)**.